 ** Please note: Continuing Education credits are not available for reviewing recorded webinars.
 You must participate in the live seminar to receive credit.

-Each training has been approved for 8 hours (2 years) of PA SFI Continuing Education (C.E.) credit.
-YOU CAN ONLY ATTEND ONE SESSIONS FOR CREDIT.
-Individuals seeking C.E. credit must submit a completed Non-SFI Course C.E. credit form (this form may not be available at the training so you will need to print it out beforehand), a course agenda or certificate of completion, and a $20 administrative fee (Check made payable to “PA SIC”) to the PA SFI office.
-Continuing Education credit can only extend your PA SFI® Training Card expiration date by a maximum of 3-years from the current calendar year.
-Please refer to the PA SFI® Training Policy for a complete description of the program requirements.
+This webinar counts for 1 hour of PA SFI Continuing Education (C.E.) credit.
+You must complete 3 additional hours of C.E. credit to add 1 year to your training card expiration date.
+Individuals seeking C.E. credit must submit a completed Non-SFI Course C.E. credit form (Please request that the webinar administrator send PA SFI confirmation of your participation), a course agenda or certificate of completion, and a $20 administrative fee (Check made payable to “PA SIC”) to the PA SFI office.
+Continuing Education credit can only extend your PA SFI Training Card expiration date by a maximum of 3-years from the current calendar year.
+Please refer to the PA SFI Training Policy for a complete description of the program requirements